dice-roller/documentation/docs/api/results/RollResults.md

 <a name="RollResults"></a>

 ## RollResults
-A collection of roll results
+A collection of die roll results

 ::: tip
 You will probably not need to create your own `RollResults` instances, unless you're importing